9/11 (2017 film): Production

-In March 2016, it was announced Charlie Sheen and Whoopi Goldberg would star in Nine Eleven, an action-drama centered and five people trapped in an elevator in the World Trade Center during the September 11 attacks with filming scheduled to take place that month in Long Beach, California.
+In March 2016, it was announced Charlie Sheen and Whoopi Goldberg would star in Nine Eleven, an action-drama centered around five people trapped in an elevator in the World Trade Center during the September 11 attacks with filming scheduled to take place that month in Long Beach, California.
 Gina Gershon joined the cast later that month.

+During filming, Sheen ate the same meal every day for three weeks to stay in character.
+The film was mostly shot at Thunder Studios, with additional filming on location in New York City.
+Due to a lack of studio backing, there were serious financial difficulties during filming.
+Three weeks before principal photography was set to begin, the production lost much of its financing because of the film’s controversial subject matter.
+The production also lost a tax credit from the California Film Commission because the production did not meet the job requirements, requiring producer Martin Sprock to fund the production with his own money.

 Release

 The first trailer was released on July 21, 2017, receiving backlash.
 Zack Sharf of IndieWire described the film as appearing to be "one of the most offensive films ever made" in part due to "the collapse of the Twin Towers [being] used as a ticking-time clock."
 The New York Daily News also noted that the trailer had been "panned on social media as 'offensive'."

 The film was released on September 8, 2017, almost 16 years after the attacks took place.

 Reception

 Box office

 9/11 grossed $170,000 in the United States and Canada and $30,229 in other territories for a worldwide total of $200,229.

 The film received a 3-day release in North America, opening in 425 theaters.
 The film grossed $55,000 its first day and finished the weekend with $170,000, ranking 29th with an average of $400 per theater.

 In Portugal, the film finished 16th in its first weekend with $9,588 in 11 theaters, and an average of $871 per screen.
 In its sophomore weekend, the film decreased 74.6% with $2,432, finishing 25th.
 The film finished out with $20,407 in box office receipts in the country.
 In South Africa, the film finished 18th in its first weekend, grossing $4,808 from 10 theaters with an average of $480 per screen.
 The film dropped 58.7% in its sophomore weekend to 22nd place, with $1,984 and an average of $180 per screen.
 The film stayed 22nd in its third weekend and finished in the country with $9,822 in box office receipts.